aubreyross/Financial-Finesse/README.md

 # financial-finesse

 No better time to get started on finessing those finances.
-This easy to use workout tracker will help you stay on top of your financial goals by tracking your transaction flows, whether you're online or off.
+This easy to use financial tracker will help you stay on top of your money goals by tracking your transaction flows, whether you're online or off.

 ## User Story
 * AS AN avid traveller